 9.1.
-Patient information and consent
+Patient information

-All parties will ensure protection of patient personal data and will not include patient names on any sponsor forms, reports, publications, or in any other disclosures, except where required by laws.
-In case of data transfer, Pfizer will maintain high standards of confidentiality and protection of patient personal data.
+All parties will comply with all applicable laws, including laws regarding the implementation of organizational and technical measures to ensure protection of patient personal data.
+Such measures will include omitting patient names or other directly identifiable data in any reports, publications, or other disclosures, except where required by applicable laws.